NOAA-NWRFC/nwsrfs-hydro-models/nwsrfs_py/README.md

 `nwsrfs_py` is a Python interface to NWSRFS hydrologic models using `f2py` wrappers around the FORTRAN implementation.

-It is designed to support NWRFC autocalibration workflows and provides classes for simulation and AdjustQ operations.
+It is designed to support [NWRFC autocalibration](https://github.com/NOAA-NWRFC/nwsrfs-hydro-autocalibration) workflows and provides classes for simulation and AdjustQ operations.
+Sample calibration data is [archived on Zenodo](https://doi.org/10.5281/zenodo.18829935).

 ## Included Model Components